GSA/GSA-Digital-Innovation/README.md

 Acting as a CMS, Drupal allows users to quickly add new sources of data and integrate them into the application.

 # Data Collection Insights
-Flatten last contract link to make the data easier to access.
-It is not feasible to make the number of API calls necessary to gather all of the linked data.
+We recommend that the last contract document is flattened so that the data is easier to access.